Eating clubs serve as dining halls and social centers for their members, providing a comfortable place to relax, study and socialize.

 Eating clubs are one of many dining options at Princeton.
 Princeton’s eating clubs have a long historical association with the University.
 Many students have questions about the eating clubs when they first arrive on campus: Are they simply clubs for eating?
 How does membership work?
 What if a student doesn’t want to join?

 The 11 eating clubs are all co-ed and open to juniors and seniors.
-They are entirely optional and upperclass students who choose not to join have many other dining options, such as at the six residential colleges.
+They are entirely optional and juniors and seniors who choose not to join have many other dining options, such as at the dining halls in the six residential colleges.

 Eating clubs serve as dining halls and social centers for their members, providing a comfortable place to relax, study and socialize.
 They offer members activities such as field trips, formals and semi-formals, movie nights and mini-golf.
 They also host guests and the larger campus community for concerts, parties and other events.